liamwalsh1980/Milestone-Project-1/README.md

 * To make it easy for all users to navigate around the site using the menu navigation bar with the option to read more about the service being offered.
 * To make it easy and quick to subscribe for weekly/monthly updates offering the user help and advice in the form of a mailing list.
 * To offer useful links to creditable charities and organisations that can offer more in-depth advice and support.
-* The main aim from a developers point is to maximise as many subscribed members on Embrace Autism's mailing list as possible by encouraging users to complete the very quick and easy subscribe form.
+* The main aim from a developers point is to maximise as many subscribed members on Embrace Autism's mailing list as possible by encouraging users to complete the very quick and easy to complete subscribe form.
+By doing this, the Embrace Autism site will gain more popularity and create a bespoke friendly place to get on-going help and support.

 ### User Stories
 * I am a parent with a young child that's just been diagnosed with Autism.
 I need some general advice on what to do, now that I know what my child's condition is.
 I don't necessarily need specific advice at this stage, I just need to be pointed in the right direction.
-**EA Response - Embrace Autism offers useful links to charities that specialise in Autism all over the UK.
-These links can be found on the about and resources pages.
-For example: Clicking the link to the National Autism Society will offer this parent the right step towards long term help and support.
-For Northern Ireland parents it would be best to click on the Autism NI charity which is also a link available on the website.**

 * I have a teenage Son who has Autism.
 He only wants to play on his computer games.
 He hardly leaves the house and I'm concerned about his health and wellbeing.
-**EA Response - There would be advice on the website to support this parent, often related to encouraging routines and good habits to get into.**

 * I have five children.
 The two youngest have been diagnosed with Autism at different levels on the spectrum.
 I spend a lot of time with them which leaves little time left to spend with my older children and husband.
 I am in need of some support to free up more time whilst keeping all my children happy and entertained.
-**EA Response - by subscribing to the Embrace Autism mailing, this parent will get regular updates with new ideas, tips and advice to help free up more time with all members of her family.
-They can also take a look at the useful links to see whether one of the charties can offer some additional advice**

 * I work for a large Autism charity and see that Embrace Autism is offering advice and support from a parent's point of view with experience raising a child on the Autistic spectrum.
 How do I reach out to the founders of this website to provide more information and advice to help assist their site visitors?
-**EA Response - There is the option to contact Embrace Autism by email.
-To send an email the user will need to click the email envelope icon which can be found within the footer next to the social media icons.
-The user can click the icon to open a draft email within their device.
-The draft will have the pre-prepopulated email address of info@embrace-autism.co.uk in the recipient section of the email.
-The user can then complete the email and when ready, click send.**

 * I'm a teenager with Autism.
 With my high level sensory needs, I find it difficult to wear masks when i'm in shops and with most shops insisting i wear one, its becoming very tough to go out.
 Is there anything i can do to make it easier when visiting shops
-**EA Response - This user can click any of the useful links to gain useful information.
-The user will find within the Hidden Disabilities link the option to get a free green and yellow sunflower identity ribbon which can be used when out shopping without the need for wearing a mask.**

 ## Design Process